tracy-o/learning-day/docs/load-test-results/2021-09-07-replicating-search-incident.md

 There is a possibility that if we increased, the pool worker size of the fixed pool we could maintain a higher rps but eventually the pool wouldn't become the limiting factor of our request and would stress some other maybe less resilient part of our system.

 As for page types we can see that when one page type is being hit very hard with requests other page types have degraded performance but not as much as the page being hit.
 In our tests when `/search` is being hit and has a latency of 10s `/news` will have a latency of 5s.
-This is good news because it means that a page being hit will not degrade the performance of other pages as much.
+However this doesn't necessarily mean this will reflect real life performance as the traffic on other page types is often more than 1rps.
+However this is still good news because it means that a page being hit will not degrade the performance of other pages as much.
 Even when the pages are part of the same pool.
-One thing we could do to mitigate this even further is having separate pools for different services.
+One thing we could do (if we really wanted to) to mitigate this even further is having separate pools for different routespecs.

 The most revealing discovery we've made is that a fixed size pool configuration is more performant reliable and resilient across the board with lower latencies, higher response ratios and more efficient CPU usage in comparison to the overflow worker configuration.
 From the results of this loadtest its clear we should change our poolboy configurations to have a large pool of a fixed size.